 - Organizing A Bedroom Closet For Vision Loss

 - Writing Image Descriptions For Red Carpet Outfits

 Ask for instructions to be described verbally

 Before a lot of dances and during classes, there are often beginner’s lessons so that everyone can be caught up with how to swing dance.
 I ask the instructor to verbally describe all movements when teaching, so I’m not left wondering which direction to go in or which foot to use.
-If I look particularly confused, nine times out of ten my partner is happy to describe what is going on, or alternatively, I use my phone to zoom in on what the instructor is doing.
+If I look particularly confused, my dance partner is typically happy to describe what is going on, or alternatively, I use my phone to zoom in on what the instructor is doing.